neapsix/kopiatomic/README.md

 To do so, they take one or more zfs datasets, snapshot each one, `nullfs`-mount them together at a temporary mount point, and run `kopia` or `restic` on that filesystem.
 Backing up from a zfs snapshot ensures that files don't change during the backup.

-Because the scripts uses zfs to take atomic snapshots and `nullfs` to assemble filesystems, they support only zfs datasets on FreeBSD.
+Because the scripts use zfs to take atomic snapshots and `nullfs` to assemble filesystems, they support only zfs datasets on FreeBSD.
 They're written in POSIX shell script and have no dependencies apart from `kopia` and `restic`, respectively.

 ## Quick Start